ascottix/crossword-grid/README.md

     id: "1", // Schema identifier (e.g. a progressive number)
     created: "20240809", // Creation date (and optionally time) in ISO 8601 format
     grid: [ // Grid definition
-        'pesaro1', // This '1' marks the upper-left corner of the picture placeholder 'aramis', // Trailing blanks are optional
+        'pesaro(', // This '(' marks the upper-left corner of the picture placeholder 'aramis', // Trailing blanks are optional
         'genomi',
         'asi ir',
         'titani',
-        'aaa is     1' // This '1' sets the bottom-right corner of the picture ],
+        'aaa is     )' // This ')' sets the bottom-right corner of the picture ],
     hints: { // Hint letters are always shown
         3: 2, // 3rd row from top, 2nd cell